ZiggieWorld

 Features don’t exist in isolation

 Whenever we brainstorm a new feature for the site, it inevitably affects a string of other existing features.
 For example, introducing a direct link from Events to participating sellers’ merchandise would require us to consider how to implement the corresponding UI in the user’s shop interface as well as product listing process.
+Hence, proper planning and structure during the early process of production is very important

 Balancing user's needs